 Growing awareness of the importance of effective interfaces between science and policy has triggered a range of initiatives.
 In the area of biodiversity governance this led to the establishment of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) in 2012.
 From 2008 onward, UNEP-WCMC worked closely with colleagues in other parts of UNEP to prepare and run five intergovernmental, multi-stakeholder meetings that led to the establishment of IPBES.
 Since 2012 we have directly supported both the interim and permanent IPBES Secretariats.

-See also our featured work on Integrating biodiversity and development and the Intergovernmental Platform on Biodiversity and Ecosystem Services.
+See also our featured work on Supporting National Biodiversity Planning and the Intergovernmental Platform on Biodiversity and Ecosystem Services.